beaugunderson/node-23andme-export/README.md

 ## 23andme-export

 A simple Express app to facilitate downloading of 23andMe data in CSV and JSON.
+Also provides a zip file generated in client-side JavaScript.

 ### Requirements

 - node
 - foreman